-The 19-turn 3.385km Circuito Cittadino dell'EUR has undergone a number of amendments in close collaboration with local authorities for Season 7, and sees the track become the second longest in Formula E history behind Beijing.
+The 19-turn 3.385km Circuito Cittadino dell'EUR underwent a number of amendments in close collaboration with local authorities for Season 7, which saw the track become the second longest in Formula E history after Beijing.

-The Palazzo dei Congressi, Piazzale Marconi remain landmarks and, starting from this year, the circuit will wind its way around the iconic Palazzo della Civilta Italiana, also known as the "Square Coliseum".
+The Palazzo dei Congressi, Piazzale Marconi are major landmarks as the circuit winds its way around the iconic Palazzo della Civilta Italiana, known as the "Square Coliseum".
 Ninfeo Park will also form a part of the circuit’s perimeter.

 It's a perfect mix of high-speed runs and tight, complex sections and undulations with plenty of opportunities for overtaking at the hairpin and some 90-degree bends - peak Formula E and a big favourite of the drivers.

-Mitch Evans (Jaguar Racing) and Andre Lotterer (TAG Heuer Porsche) fought tooth-and-nail for the full 45 minutes.
+Bird's teammate Mitch Evans (Jaguar TCS Racing) and Andre Lotterer (TAG Heuer Porsche) fought tooth-and-nail for the full 45 minutes in Season 5.
 In the end, it was the Kiwi who held his nerve, forcing Lotterer to settle for second.
 Making up for a disastrous race the previous year, Evans defeated his demons to claim both his and Jaguar Racing's first win.

 Formula E is the only motorsport in the world that lets fans play an active role in influencing the outcome.
-FANBOOST for Round 3 opens on April 7 until 15 minutes into the encounter, while voting for Round 4 opens shortly after Round 3.
+FANBOOST for Rounds 4 & 5 opens on Tuesday 5 April, until 15 minutes into race one.
 To give your favourite driver an extra boost of power, visit FANBOOST and the Formula E app.